-The Group classifies its non-derivative financial assets as loans and accounts receivable and available-for-sale financial assets.
+The Group classifies its non-derivative financial assets as loans and accounts receivable, available-for-sale financial assets and held-to-maturity investments.
 The classification depends on the purposes for which the financial assets were acquired.
 Management takes decision concerning the classification at initial recognition and reviews such classification for reliability at each reporting period.